-(d) The resolution accepting the bid shall require the proparation of a form of lease for execution, embodying the terms and conditions on the kid and other legal requirements, for submission to the commission at its near regular meeting or at a designated meeting.
-At least three (3) date before the meeting date, the lease shall be posted on a public bulletin board by the city clerk and each commissioner shall be given a copy of the lease with a covering summary letter, providing, however, that in case of amergency such procedure may be waived by the affirmative vote of three (10 of the commissioners.
-The city attorney or city manager shall be required to give a summary of the lease to the public at such meeting which shall ke open to the public.
-Citizens and taxpayers shall have an opportunity to object to the terms and conditions of such lease, it shall pass a resolution authorizing execution of such lease by the proper officials of the city, upon compliance upon the part of the lessee.
-Amendment to such lease may be used from time to time by mutual consent, observing the same formality as in the original lease.
+(d) The resolution accepting the bid shall require the preparation of a form of lease for execution, embodying the terms and conditions of the bid and other legal requirements, for submission to the commission at its next regular meeting or at a designated meeting.
+At least three (3) days before the meeting date, the lease shall be posted on a public bulletin board by the city clerk and each commissioner shall be given a copy of the lease with a covering summary letter, providing, however, that in case of emergency, such procedure may be waived by the affirmative vote of three (3) of the commissioners.
+The city attorney or city manager shall be required to give a summary of the lease to the public at such meeting which shall be open to the public.
+Citizens and taxpayers shall have an opportunity to object to the terms and conditions of such lease.
+If the commission is satisfied with the terms and conditions of such lease, it shall pass a resolution authorizing execution of such lease by the proper officials of the city, upon compliance upon the part of the lessee.
+Amendment to such lease may be made from time to time by mutual consent, observing the same formality as in the original lease.